bitovi/academy/src/ngrx/3-ngrx-init/ngrx-init.md

 NgRx schematics will prompt us with a few questions:

 - `Should we generate and wire success and failure actions?` **Yes**.
-We will modify the actions a little bit, but this is enough to get started.
+We will modify the Actions a little bit, but this is enough to get started.
 - `What should be the prefix of the action, effect and reducer?` **load**.
 The default value.
-We will change the names for actions, effects and reducers, so don’t worry about the prefix right now.
+We will change the names for Actions, Effects and Reducers, so don’t worry about the prefix right now.

 This command accomplishes the following: